Es Vedrà island

 Given that Es Vedrá lies southwest of Ibiza, sunset is an amazing moment to visit.
 As the sun slips majestically into the waters in a blaze of colours, it’s nigh on impossible not to sense the energy emanating from the pyramidal rock.

-This is reached via a signposted dirt track on the left around one kilometre before you reach Cala d’Hort.
-Parking is available.
+Many people choose to watch the sunset from the clifftop - but it is very crowded and accidents already have happened with people falling down.
 When in this area, please take care not to trespass on private property, and don't step too near to the steep cliffs, especially when taking photos.

 Keeping Es Vedrà safe for everyone

-• The area is popular in summer after dusk with many cars lining the approach road to Cala d'Hort, so be very careful walking along this part of the road and try to wear reflective clothing if doing so.
+- The area is popular in summer, with many cars lining the approach to Cala d'Hort, so be very careful walking along the road.

-• Be very careful when approaching the cliff edge and do not go too close.
+- Be very careful when approaching the cliff edge and do not go too close.
 There is a sheer drop and people can easily fall.
+We recommend watching the sunset from the beach.

-• Avoid smoking and if you must smoke take a personal ashtray or make sure you extinguish your cigarette properly.
-Do not discard cigarette ends near forest or any litter
+- Avoid smoking and, if you must smoke, take a personal ashtray.
+Do not discard cigarette ends or any litter.

 Visitors can also view the rock in other ways.
 For example, from the sea on one of the many boat trips that pass by Es Vedrà or go up close to it.
 Another way is to charter a boat for the day.
 For the intrepid, you can even go by kayak, though make sure you go with a trained instructor as there are strong currents along this stretch of coastline.
 In any case, bear in mind that it is totally prohibited to walk on the rock.